 All LLMs pursuing the “course-track” (the vast majority of students) must take a minimum of 23 credits of coursework.
-Students pursuing the “writing-track” must take a minimum 20 credits of course work in addition to completing a 3-credit writing project.
-Students pursuing the “thesis-track” must take a total of 13 credits of course work in addition to completing a substantial piece of independent research.
+Students pursuing the “thesis-track” must take a total of 16 credits of course work in addition to completing a substantial piece of independent research.

-Students receive four credits for work done during the Summer Program.
-These credits may be counted toward the total requirement for the LLM Program.
+Students receive credit for work done during the Summer Program.
+These credits count toward the total requirement for the LLM Program.

 Courses taken outside the law school counted as three credits.